 At any time after receiving a report of Sexual Harassment, the Title IX Coordinator may remove a student Respondent from the University's education programs and activities on a temporary basis if an individualized safety and risk analysis determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Sexual Harassment justifies removal.
-In the event the Title IX Coordinator imposes an emergency removal, the Title IX Coordinator must offer to meet with the Respondent within 24 hours and provide the Respondent an opportunity to challenge the interim removal.
+In the event the Title IX Coordinator must offer to meet with the Respondent within 24 hours and provide the Respondent an opportunity to challenge the interim removal.